verdimrc/linuxcfg/.vscode/README.md

 # `.env`

-It's important to end the `PYTHONPATH` line with a `:` even it specifies only one path.
+- It's important to end the `PYTHONPATH` line with a `:` even it specifies only one path.
+- Must use absolute path names